HROlive/Deep-Learning-Nanodegree/README.md

 # [Deep Learning Nanodegree Program](https://www.udacity.com/course/deep-learning-nanodegree--nd101)

-# Deep Learning (PyTorch)
+# Program Summary

-This repository contains material related to Udacity's [Deep Learning Nanodegree program](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
-It consists of a bunch of tutorial notebooks for various deep learning topics.
-In most cases, the notebooks lead you through implementing models such as convolutional networks, recurrent networks, and GANs.
-There are other topics covered such as weight initialization and batch normalization.
+Become an expert in neural networks, and learn to implement them using the deep learning framework PyTorch.
+Build convolutional networks for image recognition, recurrent networks for sequence generation, generative adversarial networks for image generation, and learn how to deploy models accessible from a website.

-Bellow are the projects that I've developed during this program.
+This repository contains the projects that I've developed during this program.
+[Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).

 ## Projects